 Because rolling deployments require two versions of the app to coexist, this strategy often also requires a load balancer configuration that avoids bouncing users between versions.

 Up to now, this article has discussed deployment models, targets, and strategies.
-The following sections look at specific options for deploying .NET apps on GCP.
+The following sections look at specific options for deploying .NET apps on Google Cloud.

 App Engine flexible environment (Linux)